'It's a new week which means a fresh start and a brand new me!'

 As a stand alone, motivation won't get you very far.
 As a stand-alone 'motivation is garbage', as Mel puts it.

-However, just because our brains are designed for the easier and more comfortable option for survival reasons, that doesn’t mean we don’t have the capacity to put ourselves into situations that challenge us or that are difficult.
-Quite the contrary, the human race has achieved masses because we are always striving for more – to do more, to learn more, to create more, to be more.
+However, just because our brains are designed for the easier and more comfortable option for survival reasons, that doesn't mean we don't have the capacity to put ourselves into situations that challenge us or that we find difficult.
+Quite the contrary, the human race has achieved masses because we are always striving for more - to do more, to learn more, to create more, to be more.

 Therefore, motivation has to be combined with a plan for it to be effective.

 It's always important to reflect on why we do what we do, and how we can do things differently if we aren't achieving the change we want.

 So how do we make sure we aren't riding the 'Carousel of Motivation' for years on end?

 1.The very first step is to be aware of all of the above, and identifying where the challenges might lie ahead for you personally as you embark on a change you want to make in your life.